Kripash/Aerial-Robotics/README.md

 Landing of a UAV on a UGV.

 ## AprilTag
-This project uses AprilTags, which is a visual fiducial system research project from the APRIL Robotics Laboratory at the University of Michigan.
+This project uses and depends on AprilTags, which is a visual fiducial system research project from the APRIL Robotics Laboratory at the University of Michigan.
 The package can be retrieved from:

 ​  https://github.com/AprilRobotics/apriltag